nkdAgility/azure-devops-migration-tools/src/VstsSyncMigrator.Extension/README.md

 ## What can you do with this tool?

 - Migrate Work Items from one Team Project to another Team Project
+- *new v8.3* Sync changes after a migration
 - Merge many Team Projects into a single Team Project
 - Split one Team Project into many Team Projects
 - Assistance in changing Process Templates
 - Bulk edit of Work Items
 - Migration of Test Suits & Test Plans

+## Change Log

+- v8.3 - Support for restarting the migration and syncing at the revision level.
+- v8.2 - Merge Git commit Fixing into Work Item migration (requires repos to be migrated first, can be rerun)
+- v8.0 - Merge of Work Item, Link, & attachent migrators into one.

 ## What versions of Azure DevOps & TFS do you support?